Phil Up on the Arts

 Students learn the meaning of philanthropy and community and ways to practice philanthropy in the school and neighborhood in which they live.
 They will learn about these concepts through music, movement, and creative dramatics experiences.
 The students create a product to give to an organization that works with children.

-Students will listen to a story and then act it out together.
-They identify the themes of community, caring and sharing and describe the advantages of cooperation for the common good.
-They describe how the characters' experiences are alike and different from their own experiences.
+Young people listen to a story, summarize the main idea, and then act it out together.
+They identify the theme of community and describe the benefits of cooperation for the common good.